MQCybersec/mqcybersec-website/src/content/writeups/25-pwnmequals-saymyname.md

 It replaces `<`, `>`, `'`, `&` and `:` with nothing, but it replaces `"` with `\\"`.

-Lookinag at the sanitisation of `your-name.html`, we can see the injection points and determine if we can exploit it.
+Looking at the sanitisation of `your-name.html`, we can see the injection points and determine if we can exploit it.

 ```html
 <div class="image-container">